What is an OHS policy?

 An occupational health and safety (OHS) policy is simply a statement that communicates an organisation’s commitment to OHS.

 It will state how your organisation, your employees, contractors and visitors are expected to behave when they are on company property or performing company-related activities.

 - Aim/goals – outlining what the policy intends to achieve.

 - Policy/responsibilities – the details of what needs to be done and how your organisation will put these actions into practice.

-An OHS policy should align to the requirements of the OHS/work health and safety (WHS) Act in your state or territory.
+An OHS policy statement should align to the requirements of the OHS/work health and safety (WHS) Act in your state or territory.

 For example, WorkSafe Victoria encourages employers to create OHS policies in consultation with workers as part of an ongoing conversation about workplace safety.
 A two-way dialogue allows workers to make a contribution while also reinforcing your organisation’s commitment to making the workplace safe.

 Some of the benefits of creating an OHS policy include:

 - Providing workers with specific details about what is expected of them.
 For example, OHS standards.

 - Demonstrating your commitment as an employer to achieving high standards of OHS and compliance with the requirements of the relevant Act and regulations.